DevnagriAI/devnagri_docs/guide/Glossary.md

 ### Upload Glossary

 i.
-To understand how to upload the terms in bulk user can “Download Sample File”.
-Add the term, description, and the status of translation in “True/False”
+Preferably use this option incase there is a need to upload glossaries in bulk.
+Add term, description, and the status of translation in “True/False”

 ii.
 After the information is added in the file and saved, choose the “Industry”.